What is the Survivors Justice Act?

 The punishment of people who have endured violence and abuse is not only cruel and inhumane, it also does nothing to enhance public safety.
 Criminalized survivors frequently have no history of violence and pose no risk to society.
 Incarcerating survivors of violence only fuels cycles of harm by disrupting community systems of care and punishing people for alleged acts committed in the face of extreme fear and pain.
 Diversion and re-sentencing create opportunities for people to be held accountable while they heal.

-How Would the DVSJA Help?
+How Would the SJA Help?

 Interrupts Cycles